-- B. Applicant is in good standing and in compliance with the Bureau of Indian Affairs and provides all documents necessary on the check list items need for a full application. - C. Applicant is the previous Permittee for the unit and has met all contractual obligations during the previous permit period. - D. Applicant owns the largest interest in the land which is part of the unit, or is an heir, pending a BIA probate determination in progress at the time of the application. - E. Applicant's headquarters and residence are located closest to the unit for which application has been made. - F. Shall there be more than one applicants; BIA will rate and determine eligibility using check list. - 5.
+- B. Applicant is in good standing and in compliance with the Bureau of Indian Affairs and provides all documents necessary on the check list items needed for a full application. - C. Applicant is the previous Permittee for the unit and has met all contractual obligations during the previous permit period. - D. Applicant owns the largest interest in the land which is part of the unit, or is an heir, pending a BIA probate determination in progress at the time of the application. - E. Applicant's headquarters and residence are located closest to the unit for which application has been made. - F. Shall there be more than one applicant; BIA will rate and determine eligibility using the check list. - 5.
 Allocation Limits: All allocations provided to any individual or entities shall not exceed 500 AU's for a twelve (12) month period.
 A Permittee who has been allocated 500 AU's may only obtain additional AU's through competitive bids. - 6.
-Pasturing Authorization: A Pasturing Authorization approved and issued by the BIA, is required for all livestock not owned by Permittee, which are intended to be grazed on the Allocated Range Unit.
-Livestock cannot be placed on RU without BIA approval. - A. Qualifying sub-lessees shall remain in "good standing" and in compliance with the Bureau of Indian Affairs requirements. - B. An Application for Pasturing Authorization must be submitted to the BIA by March 1st of every year for approval by the Agency. - C. An Application for Pasturing Authorization must then be submitted by the BIA to the NRC by April 15th of every year for approval by the NRC. - D. Any livestock under a Pasturing Authorization must register brands and health certificates with the BIA. - E. At this time the sub-lessor shall be responsible for payment of one time per grazing season pasturing fee of \$10 for each animal to be grazed in the unit which shall be paid through the BIA for distribution to the landowners. - 7.
+Pasturing Authorization: A Pasturing Authorization approved and issued by the BIA, is required for all livestock which are intended to be grazed on the Allocated Range Unit.
+Livestock cannot be placed on RU without BIA approval. - A. An Application for Pasturing Authorization must then be submitted by the BIA to the NRC by April 15th of every year for approval by the NRC.
+The application must include a brand certificate(s) and health papers. - B. Any livestock under a Pasturing Authorization must register brands and health certificates with the BIA. - 7.
 Applicant Requirements: The applicant must agree to an inspection by personnel of the Three Affiliated Tribes or the BIA of all livestock placed on the unit for the allocation process. - A. After such inspection and based on all information available, the NRC will make an initial finding of ownership of livestock by the applicant, using all information and will present its findings to the Tribal Council at or prior to any allocation of the unit by the Tribal Council, and will provide such information to the applicant. - B. The Tribal Council will provide public notice to all interested parties of the time and place of any meeting at which a decision on allocation of any unit may be made.
 Each applicant at the meeting will have an opportunity to present information relevant to the application for a unit.
 Meetings at which these decisions are to be made may be continued at the discretion of the Tribal Council.